 With birth and life we always have death.
 This is where one of Hecate’s dark plants, Aconitum sp. (called Aconite, Wolfbane and Monkshood among other names), comes in.
 All parts of the plant are poisonous (actions are on the nervous system) but the roots, to be collected in the winter or early spring, give the most desirable “medicine.”
 There are several species of Aconite spanning both geography of Eur-Asia and time as several ancient civilizations poisoned their arrows with Aconitum sp. for hunting purposes (hence “Wolfbane”).
 I’ve asked this dark beauty to live in my Eastern-exposed garden near the Actaea, Toad Lily, Solomon’s Seal, Lady’s Mantle, Spice bush (and other plant friends) for years.
 It provides late season beauty and color all the while knowing we must be careful around the plant.
 Aconite symbolizes the end of things: seasonal and literal death.
 But I don’t believe in being fearful of its potency but respectful.
 Just as we should respect the archetype of Hecate.

 Hecate asks us to slow down, pause and observe before acting.
 Each season’s transition and New Moon present an opportunity to revel in what Hecate embodies: stillness, contemplation & mystery.

 An Invitation to Aroma Salon

-Join me every New Moon to welcome the transition of new beginnings and possibilities with a guided aromatherapy experience focusing on 1 essential oil that resonates with that month.
+Join me every New Moon to welcome the transition of new beginnings and possibilities with a guided aromatherapy experience focusing on 1 essential oil that resonates with the current moon-time (month).